vrothberg/vgrep/README.md

 Sometimes it is helpful to see the context of matching lines.
 Use **'--show c N'** to see *N* context lines.
 Note that the displayed source code is highlighted when the **pygments** package is installed (e.g., ```pip3 install pygments```).

+For instance, to see all matches with 3 context lines, use the command:
+[~/linux/drivers/usb]$ vgrep request --show c3

+To print 3 context lines for matches 10 to 13 of request, use :
+[~/linux/drivers/usb]$ vgrep request --show 10-13c3

 ![](screenshots/vgrep_cmd_context.png)